kgscialdone/facet/README.md

 > ⭐⭐⭐⭐⭐ "Anyone exploring web components really would do themselves a major favor giving this a solid look."
 >
 > ⭐⭐⭐⭐⭐ "Facet is the first time I've looked at WebComponents and thought 'oh, I get this, I get what it's for'."
+>
+> ⭐⭐⭐⭐⭐ "This is exactly what I thought web components should be."

 <sup>* All reviews are real quotes from users, but are used here in jest and with permission.</sup>